JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - It's a good habit to use 'small helper functions' to make your code a lot cleaner.

 - <strong>Working with local storage</strong> - this is an API - `localStorage.setItem('name', 'string you want to store and be associated with a key')` - it is only advised to use for small amounts of data otherwise it will slow down the application.
 If you open up the console, go to application and have a look at local storage, you can see the results.
+- A good way to structure your local storage can be to create an empty array (this array will store all the tasks along with their associated data to enable you to keep track of tasks and save them to local storage).
+You can then use an empty object to track the state when editing and discarding tasks.
 - You can also use `.getItem`
 - `JSON.stringify()` - is how you can turn anything into a string.
 The opposite of this is `JSON.parse()` - I don't think stringify can return private variables.